 You were chasing me in a four-door sedan, daring me to make a scene and expose you at the cost of my own reputation.

 I tried to preserve my reputation, but it didn’t matter.
 You stole it anyway.
 That and my truth.
-When my parents finally found out, I was given an ultimatum.
+When my parents finally discovered, I was given an ultimatum.
 Either I had to confront you, or my parents would.
-The truth was going to come out, and even though the abuse might end, I was still going to lose.
+The truth would come out, and even though the abuse might end, I would still lose.
 I would be destroyed even more.
 I knew it, could see it happening in slow motion, but couldn’t stop it.
 I told two friends who I trusted first.
 They were skeptical, and they went to speak to you.
-I don’t know what you said exactly, but they said you admitted what you did (they didn’t know what you really did), you cried, and you told them it was a “one-time mistake.”
+I don’t know what you said exactly, but they said you admitted what you did (they didn’t know what you did), you cried, and you told them it was a “one-time mistake.”

 I asked you if I had done anything—anything at all—to erroneously give you the idea that touching me was okay.
 You said, “No.”

-But then, and I didn’t understand this at the time, you asked me “how much” I knew.
+But then, and I didn’t understand this you asked me “how much” I knew.
 You were still toying with me.
 I said I knew it happened at least twice.
 Your answer?
 Yes, that was all—just twice.
-You said you’d never done anything before to anyone else.
+You said you’d done nothing before to anyone else.
 That was a lie.
-You lied to my friends, and you were lying to me.
+You lied to my friends, and you lied to me.
 You knew there was more.
-You knew you did attempt to do the same to others (see above).
+You knew you attempted to do the same to others (see above).
 You stole into bedrooms at night, at the least, to play voyeur (see above).
 How do I know that?
 How do you think I know?
 You think I’m the only witness to the brazen behavior?
 Not everybody covers for you.

 Part of your sickness is controlling my truth as a jigsaw puzzle of your design.
 I’ll never know all of it, for you’ve hidden some of the pieces that complete the picture so that I’d always be under your control.